microsoft/PSRule/README.md

 [PSRule.Rules.Azure]      | A suite of rules to validate Azure resources and infrastructure as code (IaC) using PSRule.
 [PSRule.Rules.Kubernetes] | A suite of rules to validate Kubernetes resources using PSRule.
 [PSRule.Rules.CAF]        | A suite of rules to validate Azure resources against the Cloud Adoption Framework (CAF) using PSRule.
+[PSRule.Rules.GitHub]     | A suite of rules to validate GitHub repositories using PSRule.
+[PSRule.Rules.MSFT.OSS]   | A suite of rules to validate repositories against Microsoft Open Source Software (OSS) requirements.
 [PSRule.Monitor]          | Send and query PSRule analysis results in Azure Monitor.
 [PSRule-pipelines]        | Validate infrastructure as code (IaC) and DevOps repositories using Azure Pipelines.
 [ps-rule]                 | Validate infrastructure as code (IaC) and DevOps repositories using GitHub Actions.